Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 5. Urethral catheterization.

-Dear readers, we invite you to watch the video of the immunologist Ermakov Georgy Alexandrovich about the causes and symptoms of the disease:
+Dear readers, we invite you to watch the video of the immunologist Georgy Alexandrovich Ermakov about the causes and symptoms of the disease:

 2. Transurethral operations that were performed without prior antibiotic therapy.